softwaresecured/burp-selenium-scripter/README.md

 - Enable browser to test your flow
 - Timeout to prevent resource issues
 - Full JavaScript environment with `seleniumDriver` helper object included for easy creation of flows
+- Handle email MFA with collaborator

 # Setup
 - Install the extension
 - Install `chromedriver` for your OS and make sure it is on the `PATH`
+- If everything is working properly the extension will show the chromedriver version in use

 # Example usage
 The site Altoro Mutual test site ( `https://demo.testfire.net` ) uses cookie based authentication only and the login